Arob7/Arob7/README.md

 - 🌱 I’m currently learning Adobe and Sass
 - 👯 I’m looking to collaborate on EVERYTHING!
 - 😄 Pronouns: She/Her
-- ⚡ When I'm not coding, I'm music lover, history nerd and foodie.
+- ⚡ When I'm not coding, I'm a music lover, history nerd and foodie.